 CSN has done some ad hoc reviews of parts of the management system, such as the earlier mentioned EFQM self-assessments.
 A review of the main system elements was also made by consultants in November 2007 and recommendations were provided.
 However, there is no methodology and programme in place to conduct an overall management system review at planned intervals to ensure the continuing suitability and effectiveness of the management system and its ability to enable the objectives of the organisation to be accomplished.
 A methodology needs to be developed for the conduct of the management system review and a mechanism established for handling of the results.
-For CSN, with a relatively large number of internal procedures in the management system provides consistency as well as the necessary flexibility in the regulatory activities.
+For CSN, with a relatively large number of internal procedures in the management system, it seems well motivated to carry out these reviews to make sure that the management system provides consistency as well as the necessary flexibility in the regulatory activities.